wsadza/ansible-role-lxc-distrobuilder/README.md

 LXC - DISTROBUILDER
 ============
-Always wished for something like a Dockerfile but for LXC containers -  recently i discovered [distrobuilder](https://linuxcontainers.org/distrobuilder/docs/latest/) – it lets you whip up LXC containers effortlessly using a YAML config.
-I've wrapped it into Ansible playbook and GitHub Actions setup.
+I've always wished for something like a Dockerfile, but for LXC containers.
+Recently, I discovered [distrobuilder](https://linuxcontainers.org/distrobuilder/docs/latest/), a tool that allows you to effortlessly create LXC containers using a YAML configuration.
+With this in mind, I've wrapped it into an Ansible playbook and set up GitHub Actions to provide semi-automated LXC container provisioning!

 ## Table of Contents
 - [Refs](#-refs)